-- · Learning and reducing key uncertainties - Using what is learned to change policy and practice - Focus is on improving management - Adaptive management is formal, structured and systematic
+- Learning and reducing key uncertainties - Using what is learned to change policy and practice - Focus is on improving management - Adaptive management is formal, structured and systematic

 Manitoba Hydro has accumulated information and lessons learned from previous monitoring programs.
 The successes of those programs have been reviewed and considered in the development of this plan.
 Previous weaknesses have been adapted and improved upon to further enhance this plan's approach, methods and key environmental monitoring activities.
+Information learned from the MMTP Monitoring Committee will also contribute to adaptive management addressing unanticipated environmental effects.